Brazilians: MtDna and y DNA studies

 Haplogroup frequencies do not determine phenotype nor admixture.
 They are very general genetic snapshots, primarily useful in examining past population group migratory patterns.
 Only autosomal DNA testing can reveal admixture structures, since it analyses millions of alleles from both maternal and paternal sides.
 Contrary to yDNA or mtDNA, which are focused on one single lineage (paternal or maternal) the autosomal DNA studies profile the whole ancestry of a given individual, being more accurate in describing the complex patterns of ancestry in a given place.

-According to a genetic study in 2000 who analysed 247 samples (mainly identified as "white" in Brazil) who came from four of the five major geographic regions of the country, the mtDNA pool (maternal lineages) of present-day Brazilians clearly reflects the imprints of the early Portuguese colonization process (involving directional mating), as well as the recent immigrant waves (from Europe) of the last century.
+According to a genetic study in 2000 which analysed 247 samples (mainly identified as "white" in Brazil) who came from four of the five major geographic regions of the country, the mtDNA pool (maternal lineages) of present-day Brazilians clearly reflects the imprints of the early Portuguese colonization process (involving directional mating), as well as the recent immigrant waves (from Europe) of the last century.

 According to a study in 2001, the vast majority of Y chromosomes (male lineages) in white Brazilian males, regardless of their regional source, is of European origin (>90% contribution), with a very low frequency of sub-Saharan African chromosomes and a complete absence of Amerindian contributions.
 These results configure a picture of strong directional mating in Brazil involving European males, on one side, and European, African and Amerindian females, on the other.

 In a study from 2016, the authors investigated a set of 41 Y-SNPs in 1217 unrelated males from the five Brazilian geopolitical regions.
 A total of 22 haplogroups were detected in the whole Brazilian sample, revealing the three major continental origins of the current population, namely from America, Europe and Africa.
 The genetic differences observed among regions were, however, consistent with the colonization history of the country.

 The Central-Western and Southern samples showed the higher European contributions (95.7% and 93.6%, respectively).
 The Southeastern region presented significant European (86.1%) and African (12.0%) contributions.
 Portugal was estimated to be the main source of the male European lineages to Central-West, Southeast and South Brazil.

 The North and the Northeast showed the highest contribution from France and Italy, respectively.
 The highest migration rate from Lebanon was to the Central-West, whereas a significant migration from Germany was observed to the Central East, Southeast and South.
 The sample from the Northern region presented the highest Native American ancestry (8.4%), whereas the more pronounced African contribution could be observed in the Northeastern population (15.1%).

 In the Brazilian "white" and "pardos" the autosomal ancestry (the sum of the ancestors of a given individual) tends to be in most cases predominantly European, with often a non European mtDNA (which points to a non European ancestor somewhere down the maternal line), which is explained by the women marrying newly arrived colonists, during the formation of the Brazilian people.